Do you want to get a loan to buy a fixer-upper, and get cash to make repairs?

 This home purchase and renovation loan is backed by the Federal Housing Administration and funded by 203k mortgage lenders.

 There are two types of FHA 203k renovation loans available, standard and streamline.
-We will explain the differences and go over the pros and cons.

 Pros and Cons of FHA 203k Loans

 - 640+ credit scores qualify

 - Get extra money to make cosmetic repairs

 - Borrow money to make mortgage payments for up to 6 months

 - Get cash for major repairs with standard 203k loans

 - Must hire professional licensed general contractor (no DIY repairs)

 - Extended closing times